-The Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS) is a coastal Vessel Traffic Service created by the Australian and Queensland Governments to improve the safety and efficiency of vessel traffic and protect the environment.
+The Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS) is a coastal Vessel Traffic Service created by the Australian and Queensland Governments to protect the environment and improve the safety and efficiency of vessel traffic.

 What is a Vessel Traffic Service?